We believe that all humankind should have access to good quality health care.”

 In Lebanon, the health sector is largely privatized.
 Thus, while 50% of the population has medical insurance, the other half relies on Ministry of Health reimbursements for a portion of their medical bills.
 Out-of-pocket costs, however, are increasing, causing healthcare to become unaffordable for a growing number of people, especially the poor and those living in underserved areas of Lebanon.

-In fulfilling its commitment to aid those in need, MFA works closely with Makassed General Hospital (MGH) and Makassed Health Care Bureau (MHCB) in Lebanon to provide affordable, high-quality primary, secondary and tertiary medical care that addresses the full range of medical problems (physical, mental and emotional) that marginalized populations may experience.
+In fulfilling its commitment to offer assistance to those in need, MFA works closely with Makassed Hospital and Health Care Bureau (MHCB) in Lebanon to provide affordable, high-quality primary, secondary and tertiary medical care that addresses the full range of medical problems (physical, mental and emotional) that marginalized populations in Lebanon may experience.

 The Hospital offers postdoctoral medical and fellowship training programs for physicians through its affiliations with the American University of Beirut (AUB) and Beirut Arab University (BAU), as well as Lille University in France.